rust-lang/rfcs/text/0000-if-not-let.md

 * “Must diverge” is an unusual requirement, which might be difficult to explain or lead to confusing errors for programmers new to this feature.

-* Allowing a block expression to create bindings that live outside of its body may be surprising.
+* Allowing an `if` statement to create bindings that live outside of its body may be surprising.

 * `if !let` is not very visually distinct from `if let` due to the